 - Young Adult Empowerment & Education — Developing enrichment, empowerment and training programs to help high school students as well as 18- to 24-year-olds achieve economic resilience and a fulfilling social and civic life.

 All projects and organizations must also meet the following eligibility criteria:

 - The project, key partners and benefits must be located in Durham, Orange or Wake counties.

 - The grant applicant must be a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code or must have the consent of a 501(c)(3) organization to serve as fiscal agent.
 Written confirmation by the 501(c)(3) organization of its willingness to serve as fiscal agent is required.
-At this time, school systems and parent-teacher or booster organizations may not apply.
+At this time, individual schools (public, private, charter or otherwise), school systems and parent-teacher or booster organizations may not apply.